Kevinpgalligan/KevingalWebsite/pages/blog/cl-livecoding.md

 For an example of this workflow in action, check out Common Lisp and Emacs being used as an environment for [live musical performance](https://www.youtube.com/watch?v=EkYUU0UoB_0).
 You can hear about a Lisp program being debugged remotely while running in [deep space](https://corecursive.com/lisp-in-space-with-ron-garret/).
 Livecoding (or hot reloading, or whatever you like to call it) is also available in other languages, like Smalltalk and Erlang.

 ### A rough sketch of Sketch
 Before jumping into Boids, let's take a brief look at [Sketch](https://github.com/vydd/sketch), our Common Lisp graphics framework of choice.
-If you've ever used Processing or p5js, then the code should look familiar, but today we're more concerned with the big ideas than with understanding the minutiae of the code.
+We'll be more concerned with big ideas than with code minutiae, but if you're unfamiliar with Common Lisp and want to understand the code samples, then please take a detour through [Learn Common Lisp in Y Minutes](https://learnxinyminutes.com/common-lisp/).

-The main interface to Sketch is the `defsketch` macro.
+So, Sketch.
+The Sketch API is heavily based on that of [Processing](https://processing.org/).
+Its primary entry point is the `defsketch` macro.
 The code below defines a "sketch" called `my-sketch`.

 	:::lisp
 	(defsketch my-sketch